-Emergency Contraception (EC), also known as postcoital contraception or the morning after pill refers to the contraceptive methods that women can use to prevent pregnancy after unprotected sexual intercourse.
+Emergency contraception (EC), also known as postcoital contraception or “the morning after pill” refers to contraceptive methods women can use to prevent pregnancy after unprotected sexual intercourse.
 Access to EC is essential for ensuring women’s reproductive health.

 Currently, there are four types of EC methods available in Europe:

 - Levonorgestrel-only EC pills (LNG ECPs)

 - EC pills containing ulipristal acetate (UPA ECPs)

 - Copper intrauterine devices (Cu-IUDs) inserted up to five days after intercourse.

 Additionally, in settings where there are no EC products available, combined oral contraceptive pills containing both progestin and estrogen can be used as emergency contraception (the “Yuzpe” regimen).

 EC can reduce the risk of pregnancy following an act of unprotected intercourse by between 75 and 99 percent, depending on the method used.
 Insertion of a copper IUD is the most effective EC method, followed by EC pills containing ulipristal acetate and mifepristone.
 Levonorgestrel-only EC pills reduce the risk of pregnancy by at least half and possibly by as much as 80 to 90 percent following an act of unprotected intercourse.

 What You Should Know